Innovations in Data and Experiments for Action (IDEA)

 IDEA has received start-up funding from the Alfred P. Sloan Foundation to create a handbook of best practices.
 We are seeking funding for core activities, including:

-- Setting up IDEA Labs at our regional offices in Cairo, Cambridge, Cape Town, Jakarta, New Delhi, Paris, and Santiago to work with regional data providers who want to better analyze their data and use it for experiments to evaluate innovative programs.
+- Setting up IDEA Labs at our regional offices in Cairo, Cambridge, Cape Town, Jakarta, New Delhi, Paris, and Santiago to work with regional data providers such as government ministries, school districts, and municipalities, as well as international organizations such as the IMF and the World Bank, who want to better analyze their data and use it for experiments to evaluate innovative programs.

 - Issuing competitive RFPs that will provide funding to researcher and data provider teams interested in using administrative data for experiments.